meuniv/NovaCub/source/engineeringUA.rst

 What we will do during the meeting?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Among other things, we will study airplaines:
+Among other things, we will study airplanes:

 We will be using both a pin wheel and a paper airplane as part of studying Bernouli's Law and Fluid Dynamics.